JACoW-org/docs-ECRIS/docs/Proceedings/proceedings.md

 ## Pre-press proceedings

-At IPACs it is use to publish the so called "pre-press" proceedings on the last Friday of the conference.
+At ECRISs it is use to publish the so called "pre-press" proceedings on the last Friday of the conference.
 This set is a temporary, partial and possibly changing package that can easily be published on the conference's website.

 The main characteristics of the pre-press proceedings are: